Sewing Machine Easy Maintenance Sewing Machine Lessons

 Reconstruction

 It is time now to work backwards, returning parts to where you removed them.
-Don’t forget to check the bobbin case for lint and stray threads before putting it in the shuttle area.
+Don’t forget to check the bobbin case for lint and stray threads before putting it in the hook area.

 If you don’t intend to sew anytime soon, you don’t have to put a needle in place.
 If you do, put in the most common size you use so you won’t have to change it for the next project.
 Leave the empty bobbin holder in the shuttle so you will know where it is.